LabShengLi/nanome/README.md

 ## Installation
 Users only need to install **Nextflow**, see [installation document](https://www.nextflow.io/docs/latest/getstarted.html#installation).
-NANOME execution environment will be automatically configured.
+NANOME execution environment will be automatically configured with the support of conda, docker or singularity containers.

 NANOME pipeline support running with various ways in different platforms:
 * Conda